Endogenous Labour Flow Networks: Data availability

 \section{Data availability}

 All data required to run simulations that can be made publicly available are located in a GitHub repository (\url{https://github.com/alan-turing-institute/UK-LabourFlowNetwork-Model}).
-Data sets generated from our analysis and simulations are available from the corresponding author upon reasonable request.
+Data generated from the LFS cannot be made publicly available under the ONS statistical data disclosure rules.